 Although it may seem that telecommuters got used to the security rules for remote work, there’s a risk they learned how to get around them.
 Using unauthorized third-party software while accessing corporate networks may pose a danger to an organization’s critical assets.
 In this article, we define what shadow IT is and why employees use unapproved software.
 We also specify major cybersecurity risks that can be caused by shadow IT and offer six ways to effectively address them.

 What is shadow IT?

-First, let’s clarify what shadow IT is.
-Generally speaking, shadow IT refers to any IT system, solution, or technology that’s used within an organization without the knowledge and approval of the corporate IT department.
+Shadow IT refers to any IT system, solution, device, or technology used within an organization without the knowledge and approval of the corporate IT department.

 Why do people use shadow IT?